neondatabase/website/content/docs/import/import-from-azure-postgres.md

 ## Reference

-For more information on Logical replication, and the Postgres client utilities, refer to the following topics in the Postgres and Neon documentation:
+For more information on logical replication, and the Postgres client utilities, refer to the following topics in the Postgres and Neon documentation:

 - [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html)
 - [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html)